-Alliance - Two randomly paired teams that work together during a match.

-- Autonomous Period The first twenty seconds of each match during which time the robot may operate only autonomously using onboard sensors and pre-programmed commands.
-The autonomous period may only be initiated by either pressing a button on the robot or activating a sensor (i.e. placing your hand above a distance sensor close enough to activate the autonomous code) or pushing a button on the remote. - Coach A student or adult designated as the team adviser during the tournament. - Disablement A penalty applied to a team for a rule violation.
+- Alliance Two randomly paired teams that work together during a match. - Autonomous Period The first twenty seconds of each match during which time the robot may operate only autonomously using onboard sensors and pre-programmed commands.
+The autonomous period may only be initiated by pressing a button on the remote and must end independently without driver interaction. - Coach A student or adult designated as the team adviser during the tournament. - Disablement A penalty applied to a team for a rule violation.
 A team that is disabled is not allowed to operate their robot for the remainder of the match, and drivers are to place their remote(s) on the ground. - Disqualification A penalty applied to a team after a match for a rule violation.
 A team that is disqualified in a qualification match receives a zero for a score.
 When a team is disqualified in a Finals match, the entire alliance is disqualified and receives a zero for their score.
 At the head referee's discretion, repeated violations and disqualifications for a single team may lead to its disqualification for the entire event. - Drivers Team members responsible for operating and controlling the Robot.
-Only the two drivers from a team are allowed to be in the Driver's Station during a match.

-Driver's Station - The designated region where the drivers stand during the match.

-- Entanglement A robot status.
+Only the two drivers from a team are allowed to be in the Driver's Station during a match. - Driver's Station The designated region where the drivers stand during the match. - Entanglement A robot status.
 A robot is entangled if it has grabbed, hooked, or attached to an opposing robot or field element. - False Start A robot moving before the match begins will be considered to have false started.
 A five-point penalty will be assessed for each robot that false starts.
 If the false start is severe, at the discretion of the referee, the team may be disqualified. - Field Element The foam tiles, field perimeter, white or other colored tape, all supporting structures, accessories of game objects. - Match A two-minute period made up of a twenty second autonomous period followed immediately by a one hundred second driver-controlled period. - Pre-placement of Robots Each team is allowed to place their robot in the designated area of the field as specified by the current year's game rules. - Removed from the field Any game object that leaves the field.
-All objects that leave the field of play stay out for the duration of the match. - Remaining time bonus The number of seconds remaining on the clock when all mandatory tasks have been complemented and remotes are returned to the floor. - Robot Anything (which has passed inspection) a team places on the field prior to the start of a match. - Team Member Any of the participants that make up the team.
+All objects that leave the field of play stay out for the duration of the match. - Time bonus The number of seconds remaining on the clock when all mandatory tasks have been completed, remotes are returned to the floor and at least one driver calling time. - Robot Anything (which has passed inspection) a team places on the field prior to the start of a match. - Team Member Any of the participants that make up the team.
 Team members may assist the drivers with the pre-placement or pre-loading of the robot.
-Only the two drivers (per team)
+Only the two drivers (per team) are allowed in the Driver's Station for the match.
+Not all games will have pre-placement and/or pre-loads. - Trapping A robot is considered trapped if an opposing robot has restricted it into a small, confined area of the field, approximately the size of on foam tile or less, and has not provided an avenue for escape.
+Trapping can be direct (e.g. pinning an opponent to a field wall) or indirect (e.g. preventing a robot from escaping a corner of the field).